Genetic Non-Discrimination Act (GNA)

 You can write to your government representatives

-Currently, the only augmentation therapy in Canada for Alpha-1 Antitrypsin Deficiency is PROLASTIN-C, and though many private insurers will cover augmentation therapy, only four provincial healthcare plans provide coverage for it (British Columbia, Alberta, Manitoba and Quebec).
+Currently, the only augmentation therapy in Canada for Alpha-1 Antitrypsin Deficiency is PROLASTIN-C, and though many private insurers will cover augmentation therapy, only British Columbia and the province of Quebec provide public coverage.
 Alpha-1 Canada continues to lobby for equitable access to treatment for Alphas across Canada.
 Alpha-1 Canada cannot effectively campaign for coverage to benefit Canadian Alphas without your help.

 You can support our efforts by contacting your government representatives: